 Tunisian former PM Jomaa launches 'non-ideological' political party

 Tunisia's former Prime Minister Mehdi Jomaa launched a new political party on Wednesday which he said would be non-ideological and could "restore hope for Tunisians" frustrated by the country's transition.
-Jomaa led a technocratic government in 2014, a year that ended with free elections and a new constitution seen as key steps following the 2011 overthrow of Zine El Abidine Ben Ali.
+Mehdi Jomaa, former Tunisian prime minister, speaks during a news conference to present his new political party in Tunis, Tunisia March 29, 2017.

 Discussions